 Even in a state as wealthy as Connecticut, there is need for food assistance in every community.
 Sometimes the difference between a family that uses a food program and one that doesn’t is the sudden loss of a job, an illness or unexpected rise in health care or utilities expenses.

-The Feeding America Hunger In America 2014 study surveyed food pantry and soup kitchen clients in Connecticut and revealed that in the previous 12 months:
+The Feeding America Hunger In America 2014 study surveyed food pantry and soup kitchen clients in our six-county service area and revealed that in the previous 12 months:

 Learn more about the Map the Meal Gap study that provides a detailed look at the food budget needed by families in Connecticut who struggle with hunger.

 Below is a map that illustrates overall food insecurity and other community data in Connecticut by town.
 The darker the shading, the higher the food insecurity rate in that community.
 Click on the city or town for which you want to review data.
 This data is provided by Feeding America from its Map the Meal Gap study and reflects data for 2019.